illustration of cervix positions with arrows

 Cara Sumner is an accomplished writer with more than ten years of experience writing on subjects including skincare, sustainability, health, and wellness.
 Now, she’s dedicating her days to bringing more awareness and education to female reproductive health in her role at Natural Cycles.
 Cara holds a Master's Degree in Social Anthropology from Stockholm University and Minored in Female Studies/English Literature while getting her Bachelor of Arts Degree from Radford University in the States.
 On the weekends, you'll find her forest bathing in the woods around Stockholm.

-Key takeaways:
+Key takeaways

 What (and where) is your cervix?

-First things first.
-If you’ve never really thought about your cervix before - and many of us haven’t - you might not even know where to find it.
+First things first: if you’ve never really thought about your cervix beforeand many of us haven’tyou might not even know where to find it.

+To help explain, let’s examine the root of the word.
 The Latin for cervix is cervix uteri, meaning “the womb’s neck.”
-It’s the lowest part of the uterus, and it connects your vagina to your uterus.
-The cervix looks a little like a donut or a small fleshy O — it’s round, with a small hole in the middle.
-Usually, it is around an inch or two and a half centimeters in diameter, and its location can change depending on where you are in your menstrual cycle.
+Your cervix is a muscular organ located at the base of the uterus, connecting your vagina to your uterus.
+It’s round with a small hole in the middle, which makes it look a little like a donut or a small fleshy O. Usually, it is around an inch (or two and a half centimeters) in diameter, and its location can change depending on where you are in your menstrual cycle.

 Why does your cervix change positions?